bryonymoody/PolyChron/docs/api/automated_mcmc_ordering_coupling_copy.md

 !!! danger

-    PolyChron API documentation is intended for developers.
+    polychron API documentation is intended for developers.
 For usage please see the [User Guide](../userguide/index.md)

-::: PolyChron.automated_mcmc_ordering_coupling_copy
+::: polychron.automated_mcmc_ordering_coupling_copy